Resq Legal

 • Seeking medical attention

-at ResQ Legal can be a lifeline, offering invaluable support in navigating the complexities of flight law and .
-Additionally, victims should familiarize themselves with the types of incidents that qualify for .
+at ResQ Legal can be a lifeline, offering invaluable support in navigating the complexities of flight law and legal claims.
+Additionally, victims should familiarize themselves with the types of incidents that qualify for compensation.
 This knowledge can significantly influence their legal options and outcomes, guiding them toward the path of recovery.

 This flowchart guides you through the essential steps to take after an aviation accident.
 Start at the top with the accident, then follow the arrows to see what actions to take next.
 Remember, consulting legal experts can help you navigate your options and ensure you file within the statute of limitations.